Asymmetric HI 21 cm lines of fast radio burst hosts: connection with galaxy interaction: Discussion

 It is intriguing that GRB hosts do not exhibit such line asymmetries.
-It has been claimed that a large fraction of their atomic gas has recently arrived from the intergalactic medium (IGM), which caused an enhancement of star formation and lowered metallicity, allowing the GRB progenitors to form \citep{michalowski15hi,michalowski16,michalowski18co}.
+The current samples of hosts of FRBs and GRBs are too small to draw firm conclusions, but if this holds for larger samples, then this will advocate different progenitors.
+It has been claimed that a large fraction of the atomic gas of GRB hosts has recently arrived from the intergalactic medium (IGM), which caused an enhancement of star formation and lowered metallicity, allowing the GRB progenitors to form \citep{michalowski15hi,michalowski16,michalowski18co}.
 The difference in {\hi} asymmetry between GRB and FRB hosts can be explained if this gas inflow for GRB hosts is more gentle, not disturbing the velocity field of galaxies.
 Indeed, M81 is strongly interacting with M82, which is only four times less massive, whereas GRB hosts are usually not found in interacting groups.
-This is consistent with low metallicity being a requirement for the birth of a GRB progenitor, because gas in interacting groups cannot be expected to have low metallicity, whereas this is the case for gas inflow from the IGM for isolated galaxies.
+This scenario is consistent with low metallicity being a requirement for the birth of a GRB progenitor, because gas in interacting groups cannot be expected to have low metallicity, whereas this is the case for gas inflow from the IGM for isolated galaxies.
 Indeed, FRBs have been found not to avoid high metallicity environments \citep{heintz20}.

 Another explanation of the difference is connected with stellar masses.
 GRB hosts are much less massive than FRB hosts (see Fig.~\ref{fig:mhi} here and Fig.~10 in \citealt{heintz20}).
-Such less masive galaxies have smaller degree of ordered rotational motion of gas, so their {\hi} lines are generally consistent with single Gaussians, and as such, are more symmetric.
+Such less massive galaxies have a smaller degree of ordered rotational motion of gas, so their {\hi} lines are generally consistent with single Gaussians, and as such, are more symmetric.
 This can only be investigated with {\hi} observations of FRB and GRB hosts matched in stellar mass.
 In either case, the difference in {\hi} properties of FRB and GRB hosts suggests different mechanisms for these two classes of transients.

 {\hi} line observations are needed to investigate the interaction with other galaxies, because the asymmetric line profiles and/or the existence of atomic gas tidal tails or bridges are definitive evidence of interaction \citep{deblok18,michalowski20b,reynolds20,watts20}.
 Interactions are more robustly identified using {\hi} data also because if the merging companion is a dwarf galaxy, then it may be too faint in the optical.